grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/ia.md

 For password-based authentication:

-Maintain a list of commonly-used, expected, or compromised passwords and update the list {{ insert: param, ia-05.01_odp.01 }} and when organizational passwords are suspected to have been compromised directly or indirectly;
+Maintain a list of commonly-used, expected, or compromised passwords and update the list the frequency at which to update the list of commonly used, expected, or compromised passwords is defined; and when organizational passwords are suspected to have been compromised directly or indirectly;

 Verify, when users create or update passwords, that the passwords are not found on the list of commonly-used, expected, or compromised passwords in IA-5(1)(a);